Here are my views on presenting the past from slightly different perspectives many years apart.

 INFORMATION PANELS.
 Information panels can have useful diagrams and pictures which you can make use of.
 However, you can lose control as some people read stuff out before you get to it or get distracted.
 So, try and stand in front of the text while pointing at the pictures.
 Also they may not be accurate, so be prepared in your notes with the correct information.

 EXPERTS IN THE AUDIENCE.
 Experts in the audience can be a mixed blessing; adding extra material you didn’t know or stealing your punch lines by saying what you haven’t come to yet.
 Thank them for their contributions but don’t encourage it.
 There isn’t time for a long discussion.
 They can chat between themselves as they walk between stops.
 But if they begin to takeover, which almost never happens say ‘we have to move on to stay on time’.
-Let them say you are wrong, ‘That was what my sources said.’
-But don’t tell them when they are, ‘I stand corrected.’.
+Let them say you are wrong, about a fact and reply, ‘That was what my sources said.’ or ‘I stand corrected’.
+But don’t make it personal and tell them when they are wrong.
+You don’t want an argument.

 DANGER?
 Imagined danger creates real fear.
 Sometimes some people or animals can make your group nervous, even when there is no actual real danger.
 Don’t shrug and ignore this.
 They are your guests, make them comfortable.
 So, leave a location early or skip it entirely.
 You can always do a mini-recap at the next stop.

 WHERE TO STAND.
 Keep back from traffic and other sources of background noise.
 A few metres can make a lot of difference.
 When doing the recce note the acoustics about the places you choose to use and where you will place yourself and the group.
 Note the width and busyness of the pavement.
 Avoid standing where your voice and all those wandering eyes of your group may bother people in their homes and businesses.
 You will need to direct them gently to stand in the right place.
-(Note that standing on soft surfaces such as grass is less tiring on the feet.)
-Your audience will always stand too far away, so step forward when starting to address them.
+(Note that standing on soft surfaces such as grass is less tiring on the feet than hard pavement.)
+It is human nature that your audience will always stand too far away, so step forward when starting to address them.
 Make eye contact when you can.
-Sometimes the opposite side of the road gives a better view.
+Also sometimes the opposite side of the road from a feature gives a better view than being right next to it.

 TOO MUCH MATERIAL.
 A location with too much material is a challenge.
 You could focus on the famous, the infamous or the quirky.
 Don’t try to cover it all.
 Do a few bits; the beginning, middle and end, and perhaps tease them with headlines of matters you do not have to time to cover, and say where they can find out more.